 But I put it to you that “stressed-out versus having fun” is not the question we should be asking.

 What if we look at what the dog is actually doing rather than trying to assess her demeanor?
 What if we operationalize the zooming, try to describe it exactly?
-In the videos I have in mind, there is something the dogs are very obviously doing while also running and jumping.
+In the videos I have in mind, there is something most dogs are very obviously doing while also running and jumping.

 They are avoiding their handlers.